Feature Propagation on Knowledge Graphs using Cellular Sheaves: Introduction

+However in practice, the assumption that entities and relations are known at inference time is often violated; new products are added and removed from inventories, and new films are released over time.
+Because modern knowledge graphs can contain millions of entities and billions of relational facts, re-learning these transductive representations each time a new entity or relation is introduced--presently the only way for well-known transductive methods like TransE~\cite{bordes2013translating} or Structured Embedding (SE)~\cite{bordes2011learning} to handle the introduction of new entities or relations--is often infeasible.

-Motivated by this structural flaw, recent work~\citep{hamilton2017inductive, teru2020inductive, zhu2021neural, yan2022cycle, geng2022relational} focuses on learning knowledge graph representations in the \textit{inductive} setting which permits the inclusion of new entities in the knowledge graph at test time.
-Many of these approaches employ graph neural networks (GNNs) to learn latent representations of each entity or pair of entities~\citep{zhu2021neural} based on the pattern of relations seen within some neighborhood of the query.
-While these approaches are effective for inductive link and query prediction, the increase in complexity introduced by these models results in latent entity representations which are highly task-specific and only definable with respect to their presence within a larger knowledge graph, thus significantly reducing their interpretability and adaptability to other downstream tasks.
+This more general environment, wherein the inference knowledge graph may deviate from the training graph, is known as the \textit{inductive setting} and has received considerable attention in recent years~\cites{hamilton2017inductive, teru2020inductive, zhu2021neural, yan2022cycle, geng2022relational}.
+Many of these approaches employ graph neural networks (GNNs) to learn latent representations of each entity or pair of entities~\cite{zhu2021neural} based on the pattern of relations within some neighborhood of the query.
+While these approaches are effective for inductive query prediction, the increase in parameter and methodological complexity introduced by these models results in latent entity representations which are highly task-specific and only definable with respect to their integration within a larger knowledge graph, thereby significantly reducing their interpretability and adaptability to other downstream tasks.